Thermal, California: Demographics

+There were 719 housing units at an average density of 76.6 /mi2, of which 664 (92.4%) were occupied.
+Of these, 48.8% were owner-occupied, and 51.2% were occupied by renters.

 Education

 There are several schools in the Coachella Valley Unified School District that are in and near the community.
 These include schools in Salton City, 20 miles south of Coachella, in Imperial County, California.
-In Thermal, they are Westside Elementary (K-6), Oasis Elementary (K-8), Mountain Vista Elementary (K-6), Saul Martinez Elementary (K-6), Mecca Elementary (K-6), Edward Park Elementary (K-5), Toro Canyon Middle (6-8), Bobby Duke Middle (6-8), John Kelley Elementary (K-6), Coachella Valley High (9-12), Cesar Chavez Elementary (K-6), Cahuilla Desert Academy (Junior High: 7th and 8th grade), Desert Mirage High School (9-12), West Shores High School (9-12) and La Familia Continuation High (9-12).
+In Thermal, they are Westside Elementary (K-6), Oasis Elementary (K-8), Mountain Vista Elementary (K-6), Saul Martinez Elementary (K-6), Mecca Elementary (K-6), Edward Park Elementary (K-5), Toro Canyon Middle (6–8), Bobby Duke Middle (6–8), John Kelley Elementary (K-6), Coachella Valley High (9–12), Cesar Chavez Elementary (K-6), Cahuilla Desert Academy (Junior High: 7th and 8th grade), Desert Mirage High School (9–12), West Shores High School (9–12) and La Familia Continuation High (9–12).

 College of the Desert, a community college based in Palm Desert has opened a new satellite campus, the East Valley Educational Center, on the corner of 62nd Avenue and Buchanan Street.

 Infrastructure

 Transportation

 Jacqueline Cochran Regional Airport (formerly Thermal Airport) is located about 1.6 miles southwest of the community.
 The Union Pacific Railroad owns and operates the former Southern Pacific Railroad mainline through Thermal.

 The region is served by a two-lane expressway.
 California State Route 86 and California State Route 111 are modern transportation corridors that serve as a fruit shipping and international trucking route to connect with Interstate 10 in Indio.